riyasatzaman/dataCollector-app-dev/README.md

 - `wifiData`: Array of detected Wi-Fi access points.

 ## Project Origins
-This application was developed at the University of Alberta with incentives to facilitate indoor localization research.
+This application was developed at the University of Alberta for crowd sourcing with incentives to participants to facilitate indoor localization research.

 ## Prerequisites
 - Android Studio Flamingo or newer.